fernando-mc/redmondpython.com/content/lectures/onboarding.md

 msg = "/nHello!"
 server.sendmail("you@gmail.com", "yourFriend@hotmail.com", msg)
 ```
-You don't need to understand the syntax.
-The purpose of this example is simply to show you what you can accomplish in a few lines of Python code.
+You don't need to understand this syntax at this time.
+The purpose of this example is simply to show you what you can accomplish in a few lines of Python code, which may take dozens of lines in other programming languages.

 ### Basic Python Features